Dinika/tab-notes/README.md

 Now you should be able to test the word-of-the-day feature when you [build the extension](#building-extension-for-publishing) or [develop the extension](#developing).

+## Creating a release

+This action can only be performed by admins.
+Currently the extension is only available on Firefox.
+To create a fresh release that can be uploaded to firefox follow these steps:

+1. Update the version in manifest.json (and optionally also in package.json for consistency).
+[Semver guidelines](https://semver.org/) should be followed.
+2. Push the updated version to main branch.
+3. Trigger the []"Add-on Release" workflow](https://github.com/Dinika/flashcards/actions/workflows/release.yml) on github.
+This should generate a new release as a zip file when it succeeds.
+4. Upload this zip file to firefox addon.

 ### Supporting Wordnik

 I love Wordnik.
 They are easy to use, comprehensive, and free.
 The main reason I wanted to develop this extension is to automate learning a new word everyday and I was surprised by how pricey and in-accessible most word-of-the-day APIs were.